JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 Very dynamic way of determining if a member is displayed or not.
 Pass in the name of a field, property, method or event.

-+ Passed fields, properties and methods must return a boolean that determines if the member is displayed or not.
++ Passed fields, properties and methods must return a Boolean that determines if the member is displayed or not.
-+ Passed methods can also accept the current value of the moitored member and use its for a more dynamic evaluation.
++ Passed methods can also accept the current value of the monitored member and use its for a more dynamic evaluation.
 + Passed events must be Action```<bool>``` and can be used to toggle the display of the member

 ```c#